 Universal Orlando's annual passes are some of the best deals in town, not only for locals, but anyone visiting the resort more than four days out of the year.
 The entry-level annual pass costs only $20 more than a 4-day park-to-park ticket (and is cheaper than it for Florida residents), and Universal's most expensive annual pass is just over half the price of Walt Disney World's premium pass.
 Of course, Disney has several more theme parks included in their annual passes, but Universal throws in some great perks (depending on pass level) to compensate.

-All Universal Orlando annual passes include park-to-park admission to both Universal Studios Flordia and Islands of Adventure, including all special events that do not require a separate ticket, including Mardi Gras, Grinchmas, and Macy's Holiday Parade, as well as discounts on those that do, like Halloween Horror Nights and Rock the Universe.
+All Universal Orlando annual passes include park-to-park admission to both Universal Studios Florida and Islands of Adventure, including all special events that do not require a separate ticket, including Mardi Gras, Grinchmas, and Macy's Holiday Parade, as well as discounts on those that cost extra, like Halloween Horror Nights and Rock the Universe.
 All annual passholders also receive up to 30% room rates at on-site hotels, and a number of other discounts as detailed below.

 Here are the three types of annual passes offered by Universal Orlando: